vmuchui/Beer-tracker/README.md

 * Use android studio to open the cloned project.
 * Click on the run button (green play button on the status bar.)
 * Choose the Android Virtual Device to be used (or create one) or run on your android phone.
+## Bugs
+* No bugs experienced as at yet.
+Incase of any please contact using the above infomation.

 ## License
 MIT License